bcrowell/bcrowell.github.io/metric/index.md

 Euclid believed that he was uncovering inherent logical truths about how the world should behave.
 Modern mathematicians, on the contrary, would say that you get a huge amount of latitude in defining a metric -- anything goes, as long as it meets some basic criteria.
-Physicists these days have more sophisticated philosophical take.
+Physicists these days have a more nuanced philosophical take.
 Choosing a metric is like choosing a romantic partner.
 Sure, you *could* pick anyone, but some choices are nicer than others.